Approximate Graph Colouring and the Crystal with a Hollow Shadow: Introduction

-Since polynomial-time algorithms are not expected to solve NP-hard problems, a well-established line of work has sought lower bounds on the efficacy of these algorithms; see~\cite{Arora06:toc,Braun15:stoc,Chan16:jacm-lp,Kothari22:sicomp,Ghosh18:toc} for lower bounds on LPs arising from lift-and-project hierarchies such as that of Sherali-Adams,~\cite{Tulsiani09:stoc,Lee15:stoc,Chan15:jacm} for lower bounds on SDPs, and~\cite{Berkholz17:soda} for lower bounds on linear Diophantine equations.
+Since polynomial-time algorithms are not expected to solve NP-hard problems, a well-established line of work has sought lower bounds on the efficacy of these algorithms; see~\cite{Arora06:toc,Braun15:stoc,Chan16:jacm-lp,Kothari22:sicomp,Ghosh18:toc} for lower bounds on LPs arising from lift-and-project hierarchies such as that of Sherali--Adams,~\cite{Tulsiani09:stoc,Lee15:stoc,Chan15:jacm} for lower bounds on SDPs, and~\cite{Berkholz17:soda} for lower bounds on linear Diophantine equations.
 If, as conjectured by Garey and Johnson~\cite{GJ76}, AGC is NP-hard and P$\neq$NP, neither of the two algorithmic techniques discussed above (nor their blend) should be able to solve it.
 In a striking sequence of works by Dinur, Khot, Kindler, Minzer, and Safra~\cite{Khot17:stoc-independent,Dinur18:stoc-non-optimality,Dinur18:stoc-towards,Khot18:focs-pseudorandom}, the 2-to-2 conjecture of Khot~\cite{Khot02stoc} (with imperfect completeness) was resolved.
-As detailed in~\cite{Khot18:focs-pseudorandom}, this implies (together with~\cite{GS20:icalp}) that AGC is not solved by the sum-of-squares hierarchy (and, as a consequence, by the weaker Sherali-Adams LP and bounded width hierarchies).
+As detailed in~\cite{Khot18:focs-pseudorandom}, this implies (together with~\cite{GS20:icalp}) that AGC is not solved by the sum-of-squares hierarchy (and, as a consequence, by the weaker Sherali--Adams LP and bounded width hierarchies).
+That lower bound is obtained by transferring known sum-of-squares integrality gaps for linear equations mod $2$~\cite{Grigoriev01:tcs,Schoenebeck08} to AGC.
+Since linear equations are solved by $\AIP$, the reduction from~\cite{Khot17:stoc-independent,Dinur18:stoc-non-optimality,Dinur18:stoc-towards,Khot18:focs-pseudorandom} cannot be used to produce lower bounds against AIP-based algorithms.

 \paragraph{Contributions} We prove that AGC is not solved by the $\BA$ hierarchy.
 This substantially extends the state of the art on non-solvability of AGC.
-In particular, our result directly implies non-solvability of AGC by the $\AIP$ hierarchy and gives a new proof of non-solvability by the Sherali-Adams LP hierarchy, as both of these hierarchies are weaker than $\BA$.
+In particular, our result directly implies non-solvability of AGC by the $\AIP$ hierarchy and gives a new proof of non-solvability by the Sherali--Adams LP hierarchy, as both of these hierarchies are weaker than $\BA$.